Thank you for subscribing

 woman washing dishes with her elderly parent or grandparent

-What are the laws for granny flats in Victoria?
+What are the granny flat regulations in Victoria?

-Make sure to check your local council’s guidelines for any further restrictions on granny flat size, privacy requirements, and other guidelines.
+Check your local council’s guidelines for any further restrictions on granny flat size, privacy requirements, garden areas, fencing and other guidelines.

 tradies installing a prefab granny flat

-Some granny flats can be purchased in prefab kits.
+Some small second dwellings (aka granny flats) can be purchased in prefab kits.
 Image: Getty

 Other steps to building a granny flat on your property include:

-1. Checking your certificate of title – make sure there are no restrictions or covenants on your property that would prevent you from building a granny flat.
+1. Checking your certificate of title – make sure there are no restrictions or covenants on your property that would prevent you from building a small second dwelling.

-2. Getting a survey report for your land – a building surveyor must come to your property and make land boundary and height measurements to confirm whether you have enough space to build a granny flat, and what height your granny flat must be from ground level.
+2. Getting a survey report for your land – a building surveyor must come to your property and make land boundary and height measurements to confirm whether you have enough space to build a small second dwelling, and what height your small second dwelling must be from ground level.

-3. Buying construction plans or a kit – you can design your granny flat plans with a builder, architect, designer or draftsperson, who will then help you through the building process.
+3. Buying construction plans or a kit – you can design your small second dwelling with a builder, architect, designer or draftsperson, who will then help you through the building process.
 Alternatively, you can buy an off-the-shelf or customised prefab granny flat kit.
 Try to get at least three quotes before deciding on a plan or kit.

 4. Having your plans certified – you need your plans certified by a private certifier or a council certifier before you will get a construction certificate that allows you to start building.
 A local council certifier is generally cheaper, while a private certifier is generally quicker and more responsive.

-5. Deciding on materials and fixtures – you will need to approve material options from your builder or kit supplier, or purchase them yourself if you plan to build your own granny flat from a prefab kit.
+5. Deciding on materials and fixtures – you will need to approve material options from your builder or kit supplier, or purchase them yourself if you plan to build your own small second dwelling from a prefab kit.

 6. Employing labourers and tradespeople – decide which builders and labourers are right for your build.
 You will also need an electrician and a plumber to connect your granny flat.